Wobker boosts reputation with her biggest junior title at J500 Cairo | ITF

 In winning a J500 title, he follows in the footsteps of fellow Austrian Joel Schwaerzler who lifted silverware at J500 Osaka in 2023 – and now has the launchpad for future success.

-As a reminder, J500s provide premier playing opportunities for players on the ITF World Tennis Tour Juniors and are effectively a rung below Junior Grand Slams in terms of the ranking points on offer.
+In terms of the tournament itself, J500s provide premier playing opportunities for players on the ITF World Tennis Tour Juniors and are effectively a rung below Junior Grand Slams in terms of the ranking points on offer.
 J500 Cairo was the second of seven J500s this season.

-A key purpose of the ITF to provide competitive pathways so talented players can fulfil their dreams.
+A key purpose of the ITF is to provide competitive pathways so talented players can fulfil their dreams.
 To that end, the ITF World Tennis Tour Juniors staged more than 1000 tournaments – across seven competitive levels – in 2025 for the first time.

 Some of the finest junior players on the planet compete at J500s and those individuals will hope to continue their on-court development and one day compete on the ATP and WTA Tours.